-Selling and store operating expenses during fiscal 2020 increased \$107.2 million, or 19.6%, compared to fiscal 2019 due primarily to opening 13 new stores since December 26, 2019.
-As a percentage of net sales, our selling and store operating expenses increased approximately 20 basis points to 27.0% from 26.7% in fiscal 2019.
-The increase was primarily attributable to higher operating costs for new stores open less than one year.
-Comparable store selling and store operating expenses as a percentage of comparable store sales decreased by approximately 80 basis points driven by a decrease in advertising spending and a decline in occupancy costs as a percentage of net revenue due to the year-over-year increase in sales.
+Selling and store operating expenses during fiscal 2021 increased \$195.3 million, or 29.9%, compared to fiscal 2020, primarily driven by the opening of 27 new warehouse stores during the year as well as additional staffing to satisfy sales growth.
+As a percentage of net sales, our selling and store operating expenses decreased by approximately 230 basis points to 24.7%, down from 27.0% in fiscal 2020.
+Comparable store selling and store operating expenses as a percentage of comparable store sales decreased by approximately 300 basis points.
+The decreases in selling and store operating expenses as a percentage of both overall sales and comparable store sales were primarily due to leverage of occupancy, payroll, and advertising costs driven by significantly higher sales during fiscal 2021 compared with fiscal 2020 when our stores were limited to curbside services and not fully open to the public during the first and second quarters.